 While respiratory virus tests were not the principal focus of QAPs at that time, Microbix suspected the Pandemic in January of that year and validated its first COVID-related product by the end of March, 2020.
 Microbix has since supported governments and industry with many QAPs products related to testing for respiratory pathogens - to lab accreditation agencies, international test-makers, governments and hospitals, clinical labs, and many workplaces and schools.
 Respiratory disease has become an important portion of QAPs sales, but the Microbix portfolio has been expanded to include QAPs for many bacteria, viruses, and parasites that can cause acute sickness, chronic disease, and even cancers.
-Collectively, QAPs comprised 28% of sales across fiscal 2022, and over 30% in fiscal 2023, with Microbix expecting this segment to be its fastest-growing revenue source for the foreseeable future.
+Collectively, QAPs comprised 28% of product sales in fiscal 2022, 34% in fiscal 2023, and 33% in fiscal 2024, with Microbix expecting this segment to be its fastest-growing revenue source for the foreseeable future.

 As the Pandemic emerged, Microbix was also quick to recognize the fragility of supply-chains for testingrelated medical supplies.
-This alertness extended to noting pending shortages of viral transport medium ("VTM"), a medical device that is essential for stabilizing collected patient-samples in order that they remain intact while transported to, and when processed at, the central laboratories conducting most PCR-based tests.
+This alertness extended to noting pending shortages of viral transport medium ("VTM"), a medical device that is essential for stabilizing collected patient-samples in order that they remain intact while transported to, and until processed at, the central laboratories conducting most PCR-based tests.
 Having decades of expertise in producing complex cell-culturing media, Microbix volunteered to begin domestic production of VTM for the province of Ontario.
-With the assistance of a grant from the Ontario Together Fund of the Ministry of Economic Development, Job Creation, and Trade, Microbix created a VTM formulation to meet the exacting requirements of Public Health Ontario, perfected its methods, scaled its production, and became the only fully-regulated and validated local supplier to the Province.
+With the assistance of a grant from the Ontario Together Fund (OTF) of the Ontario Ministry of Economic Development, Job Creation, and Trade (MEDJCT), Microbix created a VTM formulation to meet the exacting requirements of Public Health Ontario, perfected its methods, scaled its production, and became the only fully-regulated and validated local supplier to the Province.

 Sales of Microbix's "DxTMTM" brand VTM began in fiscal 2021 and comprised 26% of Microbix's revenues in fiscal 2022.
-However, production and sales of DxTM are currently paused - due in large part to an ongoing reorganization of the procurement systems of the Province of Ontario.
-At present, the procurement authorities of the Province of Ontario have returned to purchasing imported VTM to satisfy 100% of domestic testing needs, a practice that seems at odds with political leaders' stated objectives of security of supply and domestic manufacturing.
-As a result it is unclear if or when sales of DxTM will resume or the extent to which Microbix may be called to supply the needs of the Province of Ontario.
-Equipment purchased for DxTM production, much of which was acquired with direct encouragement and funding from government, will be redeployed for production of products for other, non-governmental, customers such as test-kit reagents and diluents.
+However, production and sales of DxTM for Ontario has since been paused.
+Since December 2022, the procurement authorities of the Province of Ontario have returned to purchasing imported VTM to satisfy 100% of domestic testing needs, a practice that seems at odds with political leaders' stated objectives of security of supply and domestic manufacturing.
+As a result, it is unclear if or when sales of DxTM will resume or the extent to which Microbix may be called to supply the needs of the Province of Ontario.
+In consequence, the equipment purchased for DxTM production, much of which was acquired with direct encouragement and funding from government, is being redeployed for manufacture of test-kit reagents and diluents for other, nongovernmental, customers based outside of Canada.

 Looking ahead, Microbix believes that it has considerable opportunities to continue growing its sales to the global diagnostics and clinical laboratory industries.
 Most notable among its business segments is QAPs, for which it has identified the Point-of-Care-Test ("PoCT") companies as its most promising customers.
 While PoCT has been a promised innovation for many years, the Pandemic resulted in major investments to roll-out sophisticated and high-quality testing beyond central-lab settings.
 Today, table-top sized and portable PCR-based or antigen-based PoCT instruments are coming into widespread usage in settings such as local clinics, long-term care homes, pharmacies, schools, and workplaces.
 However, such PoCTs require accompanying test-controls to satisfy health regulators that errors relating to operators, consumables, or instruments will be quickly and reliably identified.
-Microbix QAPs are ideally-suited for that purpose, most notably when formatted onto the FLOQSwabTM flocked-swabs of Copan Italia S.p.A., made using Microbix's innovative techniques, and protected by the intellectual property of each firm.
+Microbix QAPs are ideally-suited for that purpose, most notably when formatted onto the FLOQSwabTM flocked-swabs of Copan Italia S.p.A., made using Microbix's innovative techniques, and protected by the intellectual property of both firms.